nosarthur/qc101/index.rst

 For simplicity, :wiki:`Planck constant` is omitted in all formulas.

 .. note::
-   I will use these boxes to give heads up.
+   I use these boxes to give heads up.

 .. seealso::
-   I will use these boxes to include optional materials.
+   I use these boxes for optional materials.

 The book should be read in linear order.